rrama08/rrama08.github.io/architecture/arch_sprint.md

 At the end of day 1 the team should have a complete understanding of the functionality of the system at a feature/epic level and should have a great start in the process of defining user stories for the system.

-**Output:** A functionally hierarchical view of the system, and an initial skeleton of a product story that describes the purpose and vision of the system.
+**Output:** A functionally hierarchical view of the system, and an initial skeleton of a product architecture story that describes the purpose and vision of the system.

 ### Tuesday - Conceptual Immersion
-The second day is all about debating, drawing and re-drawing the conceptual view of the architecture.
+The second day is all about debating, drawing and re-drawing the conceptual view of the architecture and solidifying the conceptual structure of the system.
 Every participant including the product manager can and should participate in this exercise.

 **Objective:** Achieve conceptual clarity of the system across all team members